 How does Bayside Psychotherapy Treat Premature Ejaculation?

-We don’t believe in band aid solutions.
-With expertise in counselling, psychotherapy, hypnotherapy (traditional and Ericksonian methods), NLP, cognitive behavioural therapy (CBT) and more, we will tailor a treatment plan to your personal circumstances.
+We don’t believe in band-aid solutions.
+Our therapists have training in counselling, psychotherapy, hypnotherapy (traditional and Ericksonian methods), NLP, cognitive behavioural therapy (CBT) and more, so we are able to tailor a treatment plan to your personal circumstances.
 Throughout the treatment process, your therapist will work with you to ensure you’re comfortable and progressing toward your goals.

-We also recommend our downloadable self-hypnosis recording for premature ejaculation so you can keep working through your issues wherever you are.
+We also recommend our downloadable self-hypnosis recording for premature ejaculation so you can continue working through your issues wherever you are.

 Your treatment duration will depend on you and on the progress you and your psychotherapist make together.
-Some people do find that they notice results quite quickly, but others will benefit from deeper investigation of the underlying causes of the PE.
+Some people may find that they notice results quite quickly, while others may benefit from a deeper investigation of the underlying causes of the PE.
 In either case, it takes a lot of courage to take the first step to seek help.
 And that’s often enough to give you a boost of hope and confidence from the outset.

 Note: Whilst we will do our best to assist you, we rely on our clients’ full commitment to and participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with this condition, no guarantees of any outcomes can be made.